hyperfiddle/rcf/README.md

 # ClojureScript configuration

-For CLJS tests to run, `rcf/enable!` must be true in both CLJ (shadow-cljs macroexpansion time) and CLJS (JS runtime).
-Successful runs will print green checkboxes in the browser console, not the REPL, because REPLs don't properly intercept the async println.
-(Please file an issue or DM us on slack if you can help us understand why.)
+For CLJS tests to run, `rcf/enable!` must be true **in both CLJ (shadow-cljs macroexpansion time) and CLJS (JS runtime)**.
+Reports may be printed to **browser console instead of the REPL**, because browser REPLs donn't intercept the async println.

 ```Clojure
 (ns dev-entrypoint